 EDTECH 604 LEADERSHIP IN EDUCATIONAL TECHNOLOGY: Examines principles that guide innovative leadership of educational technology programs and initiatives.
 Focuses on the synthesis of theories, models, and processes that guide policy creation and active project implementation.
 Emphasis on team building, organizational psychology, people and resources, and change management.

-EDTECH 605 PROJECT MANAGEMENT IN EDUCATIONAL SETTINGS: Introduction to best practices and principles related to the management of projects in educational organizations (all levels, traditional or online).
+Prior to the 2019 cohort, doctoral students were required to take EDTECH 602 EMERGING TRENDS IN EDUCATIONAL TECHNOLOGY (explores current topics and trends in educational technology research and their applications.
+Reviews literature and practices to identify emerging trends in the field) and EDTECH 605 PROJECT MANAGEMENT IN EDUCATIONAL SETTINGS (Introduction to best practices and principles related to the management of projects in educational organizations (all levels, traditional or online).
 Emphasis on team building and leadership, establishing relationships, benchmarks and evaluative practices.
-Review and use of various project management software tools.
-PREREQ: EDTECH 601.
+Review and use of various project management software tools).
+These courses can still be taken as electives; EDTECH 602 is required of Ed.S. students.

 RESEARCH CORE (4 required, 12 credit hours)